sleepEarly7z/easy-drive/README.md

 ## Requirements breakdown

-  - [ ] Main page to show all the instructors
+  - [ ] Main page to show the instructors profile cards
     - Have a Search bar
     - Display Top 3 recommended instructor profile card on the top of main page using React sliding window effect
     - Add filter panel on the left of webpage to help users search for ideal instructors